Canada’s First One Planet Community

 One Planet Action PlanAnnual reports

-These peer-reviewed annual reports help us reflect and ensure we stay on track to becoming Canada’s first One Planet Living community.
+These peer-reviewed annual reports help us reflect and ensure we maintain our status as a One Planet Living Global Leader.
 Have a read to learn about our highlights of the year and areas we’ve identified for improvement.

 Zibi will develop the region’s first zero-carbon District Energy System (ZCU) relying on post-industrial waste energy for heating, and the Ottawa River for cooling.